Lunar Mingled Breccia

 ~26° 49' N., ~12° 49' W.

-Among the twelve currently known members of the NWA 773 clan, Valencia et al. (2017) recognized five distinct lithologies along with a fragmental and/or regolith breccia.
-Four intrusive lithologies represent a crystallization sequence from more magnesian to more ferroan as follows: olivine gabbro → anorthositic gabbro → gabbro → ferroan gabbro; a fifth extrusive lithology is an olivine-phyric basalt.
+Among the currently known members of the NWA 773 clan, Valencia et al. (2017, 2019) now recognize four distinct lithologies along with an immature regolith breccia matrix which includes glass spherules, agglutinates, impact-melt clasts, and solar-wind gas vesicles.
+Three intrusive lithologies represent a crystallization sequence from more magnesian to more ferroan as follows: olivine gabbro (OG) → anorthositic gabbro (AG) → [gabbro →] ferroan gabbro (FG).
+The fourth recognized lithology is an extrusive olivine-phyric basalt (OPB).
 All of these paired stones exhibit a unique chemical signature in that they have the highest Sm/Eu ratios of any other basaltic lunar meteorite or basalt studied from the Apollo collection.
 For more information and photos of this lunar pairing group see KorotevWUSL.

-Northwest Africa 773 is primarily composed of two distinct lithologies: a light-green magnesian olivine gabbro cumulate, and a dark-colored polymict impact breccia containing a regolith component that comprises gabbroic, basaltic, and volcanic elements.
-The diverse clasts composing the breccia lithology, considered likely derived from a common magma unit, were grouped into four categories by Fagan et al. (2014): olivine gabbro cumulate (OC); pyroxenegabbro clasts (PG); symplectite (hedenbergite+fayalite+SiO2) clasts (S); and alkali-phase-ferroan clasts (AF).
-Boundary textures between the two lithologies in NWA 773 indicate that the cumulate lithology was a large clast within the breccia lithology (Fagan et al., 2003).
+Boundary textures between the two lithologies in NWA 773 indicate that the cumulate lithology was a large clast incorporated in the breccia lithology (Fagan et al., 2003).
 Several independent analyses of a number of samples have determined a range of mineral compositions for the cumulate portion.
 It has a modal composition of 4866% olivine, 2640% clinopyroxene (comprising both low-Ca pigeonite and high-Ca augite), 815% interstitial plagioclase, 2% orthopyroxene, and ~1.5% K-feldspar, ilmenite, and RE-merrillite, along with trace amounts of Ba-rich K-feldspar (hyalophane), Cr-spinel, and troiliteFeNi-metal assemblages.
 Both the olivine gabbro cumulate and the breccia lithologies are reported to be enriched in incompatible trace elements.
-A breccia component enriched in incompatible trace elements has also been described in the paired stones NWA 3160 and NWA 3170.
+A breccia component enriched in incompatible trace elements has also been described in other paired stones such as NWA 3160 and NWA 3170.

 The polymict breccia portion of NWA 773 has a fragmental texture that contains dispersed fragments of both magnesian and ferroan olivine gabbro, Ti-poor (VLT) olivine-phyric mare basalt, and Fe-rich lithic clasts comprising fayalite gabbros and fayalite granites, with both of the latter representing late-stage differentiates.
-Other evolved clasts present in the breccia include FeO-rich symplectites (fayalite+hedenbergite+silica) that can be formed by two different processes: 1) breakdown of pyroxferroite (a pyroxenoid formed by rapid cooling of a Mg-depleted melt), and 2) quenching of a silicate liquid.
+Other evolved clasts present in the breccia include FeO-rich symplectites (fayalite+hedenbergite+silica) which can be formed by two different processes: 1) breakdown of pyroxferroite (a pyroxenoid formed by rapid cooling of a Mg-depleted melt), and 2) quenching of a silicate liquid.
 The second formation pathway of direct quenching of a melt is favored for NWA 773 due to the presence of feldspathic components in the silica (Fagan et al., 2003).
-Other unusual clast types have been identified, one of which contains fayalite, hyalophane, silica, and plagioclase, while another containsg silica, K-feldspar, plagioclase, troilite, baddeleyite, and RE-merrillite.
+Other unusual clast types have been identified, one of which contains fayalite, hyalophane, silica, and plagioclase, while another contains silica, K-feldspar, plagioclase, troilite, baddeleyite, and RE-merrillite.
 Mineral fragments present include fayalite, silica glass, agglutinate glass, and hedenbergitic pyroxene.
-The partial conversion of feldspar to maskelynite in NWA 773 reflects a low shock stage of S2, and the presence of some minor calcite filling fractures indicates only minor alteration consistent with a weathering grade of W1.

 The olivine and pyroxene clasts within the breccia component exhibit a wide range of Fe contents constituting a magmatic sequence progressing from the magnesian olivine gabbro cumulate to an extreme enrichment in Fe# in the ferroan symplectite and silica-bearing FeO-alkali clasts; these ferroan clasts have been compared by some researchers to terrestrial plutonic tholeiitic lithologies (Fagan, et al., 2002, 2013).
 The more ferroan olivine gabbro clasts contain no anorthosite (i.e., no highlands component) and have an LREE-enriched pattern with a strong Eu depletionan unusual composition for VLT basalts, but one which exhibits some similarities to Apollo 14 basalts.